Spherical-S/word-hunt-solver/README.md

 # Word Hunt Solver
 An app to help you cheat in the game pigeon word hunt game.

-Doesn't work that well in practice because of word hunts 1 minute time limit but it is helpful to get those big words for massive amounts of points.
+Can work against real players but you must be quick because of the games 1 minute time limit!

 # How To Run
 Just download all files in the repository and run main.py